haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 ## 6. Caching and Throttling
 Axios adapters provide abilities to add superpowers into your HttpClient.
 Custom adapters are a clean way to enhance network communication in your application using caching and throttling.
 We'll be using [axios-extensions](https://github.com/kuitos/axios-extensions) to attach caching and throttling adapters to our httpClient.

+>Note that caching from client side is not recommended because your server has more knowledge on when the data changes.
+It is better to set the cache headers to tell the browser what caching strategy to use.
+You can follow the below examples, if you still want to use caching from the client side.

 Install axios-extensions
 ```shell
 $ npm install --save axios-extensions